Hit by Love

-"Hit by Love" is a song by American singer CeCe Peniston, released as the fourth single from her second album, Thought 'Ya Knew (1994), in July 1994.
-It was her fifth number-one hit on the US Billboard Dance Club Play chart.
-Issued in Europe with "I'm Not Over You" on B-side, it peaked at number 33 on the UK Singles Chart and number 90 on the Billboard Hot 100 chart.
+"Hit by Love" is a song by American singer-songwriter CeCe Peniston, released in July 1994 by A&M Records as the fourth single from her second album, Thought 'Ya Knew (1994).
+The song was written by Steven Nikolas, Brendon Sibley, Carsten Schack, Kenneth Karlin and Cutfather, and produced by Schack and Karlin.
+It became Peniston's fifth number-one hit on the US Billboard Dance Club Play chart.
+Issued in Europe with "I'm Not Over You" on B-side, it peaked at number 33 on the UK Singles Chart and number 90 on the Billboard Hot 100.